Yeshua2013/Yeshua2013/README.md

 - 👋 Hi, I’m @Yeshua2013
 - 👀 I’m interested in web development and game developing
 - 🌱 I’m currently learning sql
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on developing of games
 - 📫 How to reach me syeshua2013@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: i am going to create a game and going to realse on 27th of june 2025